 This is the ground floor of launching what we believe will be a major change in how donors are asked to become involved with the causes they love and support.

 The model blends the most current concepts of thought leaders in the commercial marketplace on how to honor and retain customers, with the best practices from the non-profit world on donor and value retention.

 This blog series is an introduction to the model – so I won’t cover every detail in this blog series.
-Our Major Gift Academy is developing extensive training where all the details and nuances of Permission-Based AskingTM will be taught.
+Veritus Group Academy offers online trainings where all the details and nuances of Permission-Based AskingTM are taught.

 OK, here is some background.